aylab/sensitivity-analysis/README.md

 0. This example assumes the file system supports the "~/" path prefix -- for safety, it may be necessary to use full paths for file and directory arguments.
 This is partiuclarly encouraged when running on a cluster.
 1. Becuase '-c 2' is included, the program will look for two nominal parameter sets to run.
 If the file specified by '-n' does not contain two parameter sets, the program will exit with an error message.
 2. The option '-k 4' specifies that the fourth line of the file should contain the first nominal parameter to use -- if there are less than four lines in the file the program will exit with an error message.
-3. The option '--processes 6' states that six instances of the simulation program (not including s\_a itself) may be run simulatneously.
+3. The option '--processes 6' states that six instances of the simulation program (not including sensitivity itself) may be run simulatneously.
 Each instance will be given the perturbed parameter sets for a single perturbed parameter.
 If your system has >= 6 processors, these simulations should run simultaneously.
 However, even if fewer processors exist the program will not fail, there will just be less effective parallelization.
 4. Running more processes requires more system memory, so it is possible that, even if the quantity specified by '--processes' is less than the number of system processors, system memory may create a bottleneck.
 Again, the program should not fail, but it will have less effective parallelization.
 5. If any of the files specified do not exist, an appropriate error message will be returned.
 In such a case, re-check the path names and consider using full paths.